imliuyzh/ICSOS-VM-Manager/README.md

 + The sign bit in each ST or PT entry represents the present bit

 #### PM Specification
-+ PM is represented as an array of 524,288 integers.
++ PM is represented as an array of 524,288 integers
     + Divided into 1024 frames of 512 words each.
-Consequently, the size of a PA is 19 bits.
+Consequently, the size of a PA is 19 bits
 + Each entry of the ST requires 2 integers.
-Thus, the ST needs 2 frames and resides always in frames 0 and 1.
+Thus, the ST needs 2 frames and resides always in frames 0 and 1

 ## Running the Application
-This program will take an init and input file and display several translated physical addresses in a file named output-dp.txt.
-Examples of the init and input file are provided below.
+This program will take an init and input file and display several translated physical addresses in a file named ```output-dp.txt```.

 ### Built With
 Please install these applications if you want to compile the program yourself: